 Medical Botox Injections

 Chronic low back pain is a very common type of pain.
-It affects a 60% to 80% of the U.S. adult population.
+The instances of people with low back pain has alarmingly increased over the years.
 Medical Botox injections are very commonly administered for chronic low back pain patients.

 In 2013, it was reported that low back pain was the third most common health condition for 142,377 adult females who visited health care practitioners.
 The top were skin disorders (the winner, at first place) and osteoarthritis and joint disorders (the runner up, at second place).